furnaceX/fabriq-api-docs/source/includes/oauth/_request.md

 https://example.com/oauth_callback?code=8ts4YQ
 ```

-To obtain a user's authorization to access her account, you will need to direct her to FABRIQ's
+To obtain a user's authorization, you will need to direct her to FABRIQ's
 authorization URL.
-The URL's query parameters will include your client application (client_id),
+The URL's query parameters will include your client application (`client_id`),
-the permissions your app requires (scope) and the URL the user will be directed to after they grant
+the permissions your app requires (`scope`) and the URL the user will be directed to after they grant
-or deny permissions to your application (redirect_uri).
+or deny permissions to your application (`redirect_uri`).

 ARGUMENTS||
 ---------:        | -----------